Near-optimal Policy Optimization Algorithms for Learning Adversarial Linear Mixture MDPs: INTRODUCTION

 However, most existing works on adversarial MDP are in the tabular MDP setting, where both the number of actions and states are finite, and the action-value function is represented by a table.
 In many real-world RL problems, the state and action spaces are large or even infinite.
 A widely used method to overcome the curse of large state and action spaces is function approximation, which reparameterizes the tabular action-value function as a function over some feature mapping that maps the state and action to a low-dimensional space.
-Learning adversarial MDPs with linear function approximation is still understudied, with \citet{cai2020provably} being a notable existing work.
+Learning adversarial MDPs with linear function approximation is still understudied.
+Some existing works \citep{tamar2014scaling, zhang2020stability, wang2021online} study learning optimal policies for robust MDPs with function approximation under specific MDP assumptions, which are not directly applicable to general adversarial MDPs.
+A notable existing work is \citet{cai2020provably}, which studies general adversarial MDPs with linear function approximation.
 In particular, \citet{cai2020provably} proposed an optimistic variant of proximal policy optimization algorithm for the linear kernel MDP \citep{jia2020model,ayoub2020model,zhou2020provably} with unknown transition probability and full reward information in the adversarial setting, which achieves $\tilde{O}({\sqrt{d^2H^3T}})$ regret.
 Here $H$ is the length of the episode, $T$ is the number of interactions with the MDP and $d$ is the dimension of the feature mapping.